 At the same time, there are times when travel can be difficult.
-If children are tired, hungry, or sick, it can be a drain on everyone until you get to the next destination.
+When children are tired, hungry, or sick, travel can be a drain with kids.

-Hopefully, these suggestions will help you in your quest for maintaining sanity as you travel.
+Planning ahead will help make the trip enjoyable until you get to your destination.
+Hopefully, these suggestions will help you in your quest for maintaining sanity traveling with kids.
 They might also make it easier (and safer) for the driver because there just might be less distractions from those back seats because the kids are quieter and happier.

 Each family is different.
-Figure out what works for you, then pack your bags and hit the road, making memories as you go.
+Figure out what works for you when you’re traveling with kids, then pack your bags and hit the road, making memories as you go.